 It can take a little while for Indian Runner ducks to warm up to both new surroundings and their keepers.
 It is not unusual for ducks of this breed to be labeled either “high strung” or even shy by new keepers.
 After the ducks become comfortable, or with increased handling at the duckling stage, Indian Runners become fairly affable and sociable.

-The highly excitable state an Indian Runner duck can work itself into often cause them to jump – even as ducklings who are nestled inside of an incubator after hatching.
+The highly excitable state an Indian Runner duck can work itself into often causes it to jump – even as ducklings who are nestled inside of an incubator after hatching.
 I highly recommend having an extra person stand at the ready to catch jumping ducklings when opening the incubator lid.

 A reaching human hand – no matter how slowly and gently it is extended, can flip a duckling out to the point where it jumps from the incubator onto the table where it proceeds to run around – or even straight onto the floor.

 I would easily compare Indian Runner ducks to guinea fowl when detailing their startle response during free-range time.
 Expect the entire flock to loudly bolt in many directions when they encounter something that startles them.
 Thankfully, it takes only a few moments for the ducks to calm themselves back down, once they realize the sky is not actually falling.